Ten ways to save money, and the environment

-Here are 10 eco-friendly actions you can take that will help you save money.
+Thankfully, there are several ways to do just that.
+Here are 10 eco-friendly actions you can take to help you save money:

 1. Utilities

-Turn off the lights!
-We start off our list with a simple tip — when you leave a room, turn off the lights.
+Turn off your lights!
+We start our list with a simple tip: When you leave a room, make sure to turn off the lights.
 When you go to bed, turn down the heat.
-Anytime you are not using your toaster, phone charger, computer, etc., turn it off and unplug it.
-Did you know that your appliances are still using power when turned off, but still plugged in?
-Not only will you reduce your energy consumption, but you will also benefit from lower utility costs.
+Anytime you are not using your toaster, phone charger, computer, etc. turn it off and unplug it.
+Did you know that your appliances are still using power when they’re plugged in, even if they’ve been turned off?
+Not only can this tip help reduce your energy consumption, it will also lower your utility costs.

 1. Public transit

-Gas prices are continually on the rise.
-And recent global events have resulted in significant increases in prices at the pump.
-The price of owning and operating a vehicle is one of a household’s largest expenses.
-Look into the options for public transit in your area.
-You may be able to use public transit and eliminate the need for a vehicle.
-Or, you may be able to reduce your carbon footprint and save some money on your next trip into the city, if you take transit and eliminate the gas and parking costs.
+Gas prices are continually on the rise, and as we know, the ever-evolving economy can greatly impact the price you pay at the pumps.
+The cost of owning and operating a vehicle is one of a household’s largest expenses.
+Look into your options for public transit in your area to see if you can use it to eliminate the need for a vehicle.
+Alternatively, you might be able to reduce your carbon footprint and save money on your next trip to the city if you take transit and eliminate the gas and parking costs.

 1. Electric vehicles

-Electric vehicles have become so popular, that for most of them, you need to get yourself on a waiting list if you hope to own one.
+Electric vehicles have become so popular that for many models, you need to put your name on a waitlist if you hope to own one.
 They are trendy, but for good reason.
-Reducing your reliance on gas-powered vehicles reduces your carbon footprint while saving the dollars spent at the pump.
-While the first electric vehicles to hit the market were quite expensive, as more and more car companies release their version of the electric vehicles, we are seeing increasingly more affordable options.
-You will need to crunch the numbers to see if the added up front cost of purchasing an electric vehicle will save you money over time in gas savings.
+Reducing your reliance on gas-powered vehicles reduced your carbon footprint while saving you money at the pump.
+While the first electric vehicles to hit the market were quite expensive, as more and more companies release their version of electric vehicles, we are seeing increasingly more affordable options.
+You’ll need to crunch the numbers to see if the added up-front cost of purchasing an electric vehicle will save you money over time.

 1. Reuse

 We have become a throw-away society.
-When something was broken, or not in use, it went out with the garbage.
+When something is broken, or not in use, it often ends up in the garbage.
 But wait!
 Just a generation ago, we would have tried to fix that broken toaster or taken it to a repair shop to have it fixed.
-It has become cheaper to replace things than to pay for it to be repaired.
-That said, the next time something breaks, instead of putting it in the garbage, why not try to fix it?
-There seems to be a YouTube video for everything, so search for a “how-to-fix-??” and see what you can find.
-If you can’t fix it, at the very least, try to recycle it.
-Most cities have recycling programs and recycling depots for items that may otherwise end up in the landfill.
-For household items no longer in use, try to find a new home for them.
-Many social media channels will give you the opportunity to list used items for sale or for free.
+Though in some cases it might be cheaper to replace certain things, why not try to fix it first?
+There are millions of how-to videos on YouTube that can be a great resource for simple fixes that can save you money.
+Many cities also have recycling programs and depots for items that may otherwise end up in the landfill.
+For household items no longer in use, try to find them a new home with a neighbour or family member.
+Social media is also a great place to list used items for sale or for free.

 1. Grow a garden

-Part of the cost of fruits and vegetables comes from the labour to grow and deliver the goods to your local grocery store.
-You can cut costs by growing herbs and vegetables for yourself.
-You can reap the rewards of gardening and enjoy fresh produce.
-Local orchards may let you earn your fruit by offering to do the picking.
-Or reach out to friends or neighbours with gardens and fruit trees; they often have a surplus.
+Part of the cost of fruits and vegetables comes from the labour it takes to grow and deliver them to your local grocery store.
+You can cut costs by growing herbs and vegetables yourself and reap the rewards of gardening while enjoying fresh produce.
+Local orchards may let you earn fruit by offering to do the picking.
+Or reach out to friends or neighbours with gardens or fruit trees to see if they have extras they might be willing to part with.

 1. Buy local

 Whenever possible, try to buy locally made products.
-Not only are you supporting the local economy, but you are helping the environment by reducing the transportation and delivery aspect.
-The reduction in costs for delivery will often help to keep the prices of locally made items at a more affordable price.
+Not only are you supporting the local economy, but you are helping the environment by reducing the footprint associated with transporting and delivering those goods.
+The reduction in costs for delivery will often help keep the prices of locally made items more affordable than you might think.

 1. Bring your own bag/cup

-Many take-out restaurants and coffee shops are also charging for disposable cups.
-Bring your own re-usable cup to save this fee and reduce the waste associated with take-out.
-Some locations will even offer a price discount if you supply them with your own re-usable cup.
-Take advantage of this option — every penny counts!
+Many take-out restaurants and coffee shops are also charging for disposable cups now.
+Bring your own reusable cup to save on the fee and reduce waste.
+Some locations will even offer a price discount if you supply your own cup so take advantage of this option – every penny counts!

 1. Plant-based eating

-Some studies show that by becoming vegan you can cut your carbon footprint by up to 60 percent.
-In addition, and the amount of money that each meal costs can be reduced by up to 25 percent.
-Did you know that beans and legumes (the most frequently used protein substitutes) are quite inexpensive compared to meat?
+Some studies have shown that becoming vegan can cut your carbon footprint by up to 60 percent and you can reduce the cost of each meal by up to 25 percent.
+Did you know that beans and legumes (the most frequently used protein substitutes) are inexpensive when compared to meat?

 1. Return it for money